Shopify Expert Cost: What to Budget by Service, Scope and Engagement

 • Anyone charging significantly below their tier for skilled work is almost always going to under-deliver or expand scope later.

-For more on hourly vs. project structures, see How to Hire a Shopify Expert.
+For more on hourly vs project structures, see How to Hire a Shopify Expert and Shopify Expert Contracts and Scope.

 Pricing by service type